Review of ultrasonic methods for monitoring, damage detection, and processing of lithium-ion batteries throughout their life-cycle: Capability gap analysis

-Additionally, to realize the full potential of UT of LIBs, the specific relationship between the internal states of cells and their ultrasonic response should be fully categorized.
-In theory, this would amount to testing under very specific conditions at very well-defined internal states and using well-understood methods of wave propagation.
+Realizing the full potential of UT of LIBs requires the categorization of relationships between the internal state of cells and the ultrasonic metrics.
+This review and others provide a concise categorization based on existing knowledge, but much remains to be done, particularly as UT grows and new battery chemistries emerge.
+An ideal categorization would consist of UT under specific conditions and well-defined internal states using well-understood UT methods.
 In practice, this is much more difficult.
 For example, Chang et al.~demonstrated that fast changes in cell temperature can induce gas formation \cite{chang2020understanding}, which means researchers attempting to isolate thermal effects need to be careful in their experimental design.
-While isolating specific internal states may be difficult if not impossible, the impact of UT experiments can be amplified if authors report as much information as possible on experimental details such as the cell condition including ambient temperature, extent of calendar aging or cycle aging, exact specifications and compositions of cell components, and explicit statements regarding the type of wave propagation used.
+While isolating specific internal states may be difficult if not impossible, the impact of UT experiments can be amplified if authors report as much information as possible on experimental details such as the cell condition including ambient temperature, extent of calendar and cycle aging, exact specifications and compositions of cell components, and explicit statements regarding the type of wave propagation used.

-Given these challenges, a comprehensive approach - refining the experimental design, standardizing reporting, and applying advanced analysis - is crucial for wider use of UT of LIBs.
-Here, the use of machine learning techniques trained on well-characterized ultrasonic data could provide insights by identifying patterns and correlations between specific degradation mechanisms and ultrasonic signals \cite{Liu2025ExplainableAI}.
-Additionally, researchers should validate their hypotheses of internal cell states with advanced imaging techniques such as XRD or SEM, as was shown in Refs.~\cite{wasylowski2022spatially,Wasylowski2024Operando}.
-With better reporting on cell condition, cell composition, and wave propagation researchers should be able to better understand the lack of complete agreement surrounding ultrasonic signal characteristics and various cell states.
+Given these challenges, a comprehensive approach that includes refining experimental design, standardizing reporting, and applying advanced analysis is crucial for wider use of UT of LIBs.
+Machine learning techniques trained on well-characterized ultrasonic data could provide insights by identifying patterns and correlations between specific degradation mechanisms and ultrasonic signals \cite{Liu2025ExplainableAI,Yang2025Review}.
+Additionally, researchers should validate their hypotheses of internal cell states with advanced imaging techniques such as X-Ray Diffraction (XRD) or SEM, as was shown in Refs.~\cite{wasylowski2022spatially,Wasylowski2024Operando}.
+With better reporting on cell condition, cell composition, and wave propagation researchers will better understand the lack of complete agreement between the observed ultrasonic signal characteristics and various cell states and devise methods to resolve ambiguity.